 If My BMR is 1400 how many calories should I eat?

 In general, if your BMR is 1400 and you want to reduce excess weight, you should be eating between 1300 – 1500 calories.
 Eating around your basal metabolic rate will put you into a negative energy balance where your body starts to utilize fat as the energy source and cause weight loss.

 However, in the biggest meta-analysis of multiple scientific long-term weight loss studies, over 80% of people who lost weight regained it back within five years.

 My BMR is 1400, How Do I Lose Weight?

 As a general rule, if your BMR is 1400, you can lose weight by eating a number of calories close to your metabolic rate.
-The basal metabolic rate takes up around 70% of your total daily energy expenditure, which means if you will around this number you will create a calorie deficit of 30%.
+The basal metabolic rate takes up around 70% of your total daily energy expenditure, which means if you go around this number you will create a calorie deficit of 30%.

-To illustrate how process of fat loss works I will use the analogy that we’re all familiar with.
+To illustrate how the process of fat loss works I will use the analogy that we’re all familiar with.